-1. Day trip to Pompeii
+1. Excursions to Pompeii

-Details of interest of this excursion
+Interesting details of this excursion

-- If you take this tour between November 20 and March 31, Mount Vesuvius will be closed, so this stop will be replaced by a visit to the city of Naples.
+- If you take this tour between 20 November and 31 March, Mount Vesuvius will be closed, so this stop will be replaced by a visit to the city of Naples.

-Check out my written guide to Pompeii
+See my personal guide to Pompeii

-Details of interest of this excursion
+Interesting details of this excursion

-- The visit includes entrance fees to: Santa Maria della Concezione dei Cappuccini, Basilica of San Clemente, catacomb of Santa Domitilla and museum and crypt of Capuchins.
+- The visit includes the entrance fees to: Santa Maria della Concezione dei Cappuccini, Basilica of San Clemente, catacomb of Santa Domitilla and museum and crypt of Capuchins.

 - Excursions usually depart from a central point in Rome.

-- All excursions include a specialized guide.
+- All excursions include a specialised guide.

-3. Excursion to Florence
+3. Excursions to Florence

-What will you visit on this tour?
+What you will visit on this tour

-- Ponte Vecchio
+- The Ponte Vecchio

 - The Accademia Gallery and Michelangelo's David